PacificBiosciences/paraphase/docs/CFH.md

 ![CFH schematic](figures/CFH-diagram.png)

 Paraphase resolves gene copies in the two homology regions (with region "A" named `CFH` and "B" `CFHR3` in the config), and summarizes results under `CFHclust` in the `json` file.
 To analyze this region specifically, use `-g CFH,CFHR3` in the command.
 Note that only SVs/fusions are called in this region.
 No VCF is produced, as the sequence similarity is low enough to allow variant calling with standard variant callers.

 ## Fields in the `json` file

 Fields shared across all genes are defined in the general [json file](json.md).
 Note that the SVs/fusions will be reported in the `fusions_called` field, along with the SV type and the breakpoint coordinates.
-The CFH locus does not include unique fields.
+The CFH locus does not include other unique fields.

 ## Visualizing haplotypes